TusharKarade/social-sphere/README.md

 # social-sphere
 SocialSphere is a minimalist social media app where users can share their thoughts, ideas, and messages in real-time.
-Built with Flutter and Firebase!
+Built with Flutter and Firebase, it features user authentication, real-time post updates, and a clean, intuitive interface.
+The app follows the BLoC architecture for state management, ensuring scalability and maintainability.
+Whether you're sharing a quick update or browsing through posts, SocialSphere keeps you connected effortlessly.